Symmetric Aggregation of Conformity Scores for Efficient Uncertainty Sets: Related Work

-A number of works in the literature define multivariate nonconformity scores for conformal prediction.
+A number of works in the literature define multivariate NCSs for CP.
 Although not explicitly designed for aggregation, these methods naturally extend to it by mapping scores from \(\mathbb{R}^K\) to \(\mathbb{R}\).
 A recent line of research leverages \emph{Optimal Transport} to address multivariate score spaces \citep{klein2025multivariateconformalpredictionusing, thurin2025optimaltransportbasedconformalprediction}.
-These approaches construct transport maps that project multivariate nonconformity scores onto a single radial axis, enabling the application of standard univariate calibration procedures.
+These approaches construct transport maps that project multivariate NCSs onto a single radial axis, enabling the application of standard univariate calibration procedures.
 While conceptually elegant and theoretically well-grounded, they can be computationally intensive and demand careful algorithmic design to ensure numerical stability and robust performance.

-Our method involves the construction of nonconformity scores inspired by \emph{e-values}.
-E-values have recently gained attention in the conformal prediction community as a powerful alternative to p-values \citep{vovk2025, wang2022false, ramdas2024hypothesis, balinsky2024, gauthier2025values, gauthier2025backward}.
+Our method involves the construction of NCSs inspired by \emph{e-values}.
+E-values have recently gained attention in the CP community as a powerful alternative to p-values \citep{vovk2025, wang2022false, ramdas2024hypothesis, balinsky2024, gauthier2025values, gauthier2025backward}.
 Rooted in hypothesis testing, e-values enable more natural and admissible aggregation schemes \citep{Merg_e_val, wang2024only}.
 They are particularly appealing due to their flexibility, anytime validity, robustness, post-hoc guarantees, and deep connections to betting and martingale theory.
-In contrast, their traditional counterparts, p-values, have long served as the cornerstone of conformal prediction but exhibit limitations when multiple p-values must be combined under arbitrary dependence structures \citep{vovk2020combining, vovk2022admissible, gasparin2025combining, ramdas2024hypothesis}.
+In contrast, their traditional counterparts, p-values, have long served as the cornerstone of CP but exhibit limitations when multiple p-values must be combined under arbitrary dependence structures \citep{vovk2020combining, vovk2022admissible, gasparin2025combining, ramdas2024hypothesis}.
 While certain assumptions, such as exchangeability, can partially restore statistical power through refined inequalities \citep[e.g.,][]{gasparin2025improving}, p-values remain less flexible for aggregation in general settings.